ec-jrc/KCEO-Glossary/README.md

 - to be approved
 - approved

-2. Class of term (from: "Lost in Translation: The Need for Common Vocabularies and an Interoperable Thesaurus in Earth Observation Sciences, to be published")
+2. Class of term (from: "Lost in Translation: The Need for Common Vocabularies and an Interoperable Thesaurus in Earth Observation Sciences, to be published", DOI: 10.1007/s10712-024-09854-8)
 - base term
 - core term
 - controversial term